Invite friends and family to read the obituary and add memories.

 She will be deeply missed by her family, friends, and the many students and colleagues whose lives she enriched.

 Visitation will be held on Wednesday, February 4, 2026, from 11:00 A.M. to 1:00 P.M. at Brown Funeral Home.
 A Funeral Mass will follow at St. John the Baptist Church at 1:30 P.M.
-Inurnment will take place in the Spring.
+Inurnment will take place on Tuesday, May 19, 2026 at 10:00 A.M. at St. Mary's of the Lake Cemetery.

 Arrangements are entrusted to Brown Funeral Home.
 Online condolences may be offered at www.brownfuneralhomeny.com.